HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 • Macroeconomic factors

-The USDA’s approach to simplifying complex processes demonstrates how organisations can differentiate by making complicated systems more accessible—a growing trend across industries as consumers demand greater transparency and simplicity.
+The USDA’s approach to simplifying complex processes shows how organisations can differentiate by making complicated systems more accessible, a growing trend across industries as consumers ask for more transparency and simplicity.

-Map your customer journey to identify opportunities for differentiation at each touchpoint:
+Map your customer journey to find opportunities for differentiation at each touchpoint:

 1. Awareness: How do potential customers first discover your brand?